MiaoXiao/rshell/README.md

 ``kirb feed water``

 Feeding Kirb will change how Kirb looks onscreen.
-To reset back to Kirbs default look, just feed him water!
+To reset back to Kirbs default look, just feed him water.

 ##How to use
 You can compile rshell and ls with: